<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 What is Six Sigma?

 Six Sigma is a systematic approach to eliminating errors that harmonizes with 5S and 5S principles.
 This quality improvement approach uses statistical methods to improve quality by minimizing variability in business processes, from just-in-time manufacturing to engineering and purchasing.
-Six Sigma accomplishes its goal by using two Six Sigma Methods: DMAIC and DMADV.
+Six Sigma and Designing for Six Sigma accomplishes its goal by using two Six Sigma Methods: DMAIC and DMADV.

 • Define the problem and desired outcome